sarainigo/TitanicDataset_with_Spark_Project/README.md

 # TitanicDataset_with_Spark_Project
 Use of Apache Spark to predict the survival of Titanic passengers.
-PySpark and MLlib have been used to manage DataFrames and build various Machine Learning models
+PySpark and MLlib have been used to manage DataFrames and build various Machine Learning models for classification.
+The models built are: Logistic Regression, Decision Tree, Random Forest and Gradient Boosted Tree.

 The data pipeline consists on:
 1. Data loading